dorythecat/TransforMate/docs/commands/get/index.md

 - `/get settings <user>`
 ??? info
-    This command will show you what modifiers are turned on and which are turned on and which aren't, and will also show you the stutter chance.
+    This command will show you what modifiers are turned on and which are turned off, and will also show you the stutter chance.
 It will NOT show you the biography, claim, or eternal status of a user.

 - `/get claim <user>`
 ??? info